top of page

 William Longman, head of Longman and Sons, publisher of Trollope's "breakthrough" novels The Warden and Barchester Towers.
 He rejected The New Zealander, The Three Clerks and The Struggles of Brown, Jones and Robinson.

-William Webb Follett Synge (by Camille Silvy, albumen print, February 1862, attributed), diplomat, author and close friend of Trollope; the two first met in Costa Rica in 1859 during Trollope's West Indies trip.
+William Webb Follett Synge (by Camille Silvy, albumen print, February 1862), diplomat, author and close friend of Trollope; the two first met in Costa Rica in 1859 during Trollope's West Indies trip.
+Attributed.

 EA Freeman, historian, author and close friend of Trollope; before Trollope's death he told Freeman "Barset was Somerset, but Barchester was Winchester, not Wells"; circa 1892.

-Richard Monckton Milnes, 1st Baron Houghton, poet and politician, friend of Trollope who sponsored his membership at the Cosmopolitan Club.
+Richard Monckton Milnes, 1st Baron Houghton, writer, poet and politician, friend of Trollope who sponsored his membership at the Cosmopolitan Club.

 John Burns, 1st Baron Inverclyde, partner and later Chairman of Cunard Shipping, friend of Trollope and host of the "Mastiffs" trip to Iceland, 1901.